MicrosoftDocs/well-architected/well-architected/service-guides/virtual-machines.md

 >
 > - **Review the security baselines** for [Linux](/security/benchmark/azure/baselines/virtual-machines-linux-security-baseline), [Windows](/security/benchmark/azure/baselines/virtual-machines-windows-security-baseline) VMs and also [scale set baseline](/security/benchmark/azure/baselines/virtual-machine-scale-sets-security-baseline).
 >
->     As part of your baseline technology choices, evaluate VM SKUs that have security features.
+>     As part of your baseline technology choices, _evaluate VM SKUs that have security features_.
 >
 > - **Ensure timely and automated security patching and upgrades**.
-Make sure updates are rolled out and validated with a well-defined process in place.
+Make sure updates are automatically rolled out and validated with a well-defined process in place.
 Use a solution like [Azure Automation](/azure/automation/update-management/overview) to manage operating system updates and maintain security compliance with critical updates.
 >
 > - **Identify the VMs that hold state**.
-Make sure that data is classified according to organization-provided sensitivity labels and protected through appropriate levels of encryption (at rest and in transit) and other security controls.
+Make sure that _data is classified_ according to organization-provided sensitivity labels and protected through _appropriate levels of encryption_ (at rest and in transit) and other security controls.
 If you have high sensitivity requirements, consider using double encryption, Azure Confidential Compute to protect data in use, and other high security controls.
 >
 > - **Provide segmentation** to the VMs and scale sets by setting network boundaries, access controls, and also place VMs in resource groups that share the same lifecycle.
 >
-> - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources.
-Use Microsoft Entra ID for authentication and authorization needs making sure strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
+> - **Apply access controls on identities** trying to reach the VMs and also VMs reaching other resources. _Use Microsoft Entra ID_ for authentication and authorization needs making sure strong passwords, multi-factor authentication, and role-based access control (RBAC) are in place for your VMs (and its dependencies such as secrets) to permit allowed identities to only perform operations expected of their roles.
 >
->     Restrict resource access based on conditions using Azure Entra ID Conditional Access.
-Define the conditional policies based on duration and the minimum set of permissions.
+>     Restrict resource access based on conditions using Azure Entra ID Conditional Access. _Define the conditional policies_ based on duration and the minimum set of permissions.
 >
 > - **Use network controls to restrict ingress and egress traffic**.
 Place VMs and scale sets in Azure Virtual Network for isolation and put network security groups to filter traffic.
-Protect against distributed denial of service (DDoS) attacks and use load balancers and firewalls rules to protect against malicious traffic and data exfiltration attacks.
+Protect against distributed denial of service (DDoS) attacks and _use load balancers and firewalls rules_ to protect against malicious traffic and data exfiltration attacks.
 >
->     Use [Azure Bastion](/azure/bastion/bastion-overview) provides secure connectivity to the VMs for operational access.
+>     Use [Azure Bastion](/azure/bastion/bastion-overview) provides _secure connectivity to the VMs for operational access_.
 >
->     Communication to and from the VMs to PaaS services should be over private endpoints.
+>     Communication to and from the VMs to PaaS services should be over _private endpoints_.
 >
-> - **Reduce the attack surface** by hardening OS images and removing unused components.
-Use smaller images and remove binaries that are not required to run the workload.
-Additionally, tighten VM configuration by removing default accounts, ports, and other settings that aren't needed.
+> - **Reduce the attack surface** by hardening OS images and removing unused components. _Use smaller images_ and remove binaries that are not required to run the workload.
+Additionally, _tighten VM configurations_ by removing default accounts, ports, and other settings that aren't needed.
 >
 > - **Protect secrets** such as certificates needed for data in transit authentication.
-Consider using the Azure Key Vault extension ([Windows](/azure/virtual-machines/extensions/key-vault-windows), [Linux](/azure/virtual-machines/extensions/key-vault-linux)) that provides automatic refresh of certificates stored in an Key Vault.
+Consider using the Azure Key Vault extension ([Windows](/azure/virtual-machines/extensions/key-vault-windows), [Linux](/azure/virtual-machines/extensions/key-vault-linux)) that provides _automatic refresh of certificates_ stored in an Key Vault.
 When it detects a change in the certificates, the extension retrieves and installs the corresponding certificates.
 >
 > - **Threat detection**.
 Monitor VMs for threats and misconfigurations.
 Use [Defender for Servers](/azure/defender-for-cloud/tutorial-enable-servers-plan) to capture VM and OS changes, and maintain an audit trail of access, new accounts, and changes in permissions.
 >